 A Complete Guide To Mardi Himal Trek

 Mardi Himal Trek not only offers you to endure a special blend of two religions i.e Buddhism and Hinduism but also allows you to come across traditions and culture of ethnic groups like Gurungs, Magars, Brahmins, Chhetris of Nepal and their lifestyle.
-The vibrant landscape with contrasting colours of mother nature and the warm welcome you receive from the Gurung and Magar villages makes you feel lively.
+In addition, the vibrant landscape with contrasting colors of mother nature and the warm welcome you receive from the Gurung and Magar villages makes you feel lively.
 The ascends and descends of the rocky trail might seem off-beaten but it is less challenging than few other treks in Nepal.
 Since this trial is considered as a moderate trip grading, the trekkers need not have any previous trekking experiences.

-The best thing about Mardi Himal trek for the many trekking enthusiasts is that Mardi Himal trek can be combined with other routes like Annapurna base camp (ABC) or Poon Hill or both so that the trek can be further extended to these destinations.
+The best thing about the Mardi Himal trek for the many trekking enthusiasts is that the Mardi Himal trek can be combined with other routes like Annapurna base camp (ABC) or Poon Hill or both so that the trek can be further extended to these destinations.